ISSRDC 2025: Call for Abstracts

 Low Earth orbit offers research and development opportunities across a wide variety of disciplines.
 The International Space Station (ISS) is a valuable platform for experiments and technology demonstrations that benefit life on Earth and in space.

-At ISSRDC 2024 (July 29-August 1 in Boston), the American Astronautical Society will once again host the technical sessions component of the event.
+At ISSRDC 2025 (July 28-31 in Seattle), the American Astronautical Society will once again host the technical sessions component of the event.

 The technical session abstract submission period is now open, and interested individuals are encouraged to apply.
 Presentation topics include use of the ISS or low Earth orbit to advance research and technology development in diverse fields of study.